rsync

 Transfer files either to or from a remote host (but not between two remote hosts), by default using SSH.

-To specify a remote path, use user@host:path/to/file_or_directory
+To specify a remote path, use user@host:path/to/file_or_directory.

 More information: https://download.samba.org/pub/rsync/rsync.1.